aleskucera/ALVE-3D/README.md

        possible values are:
         - `local`: This value is used for running the project on a local machine.
         - `remote`: When this value is used, it indicates, that the communication between the master and the slave will be used.

+---

-  **Supported configurations**: The project supports the following configurations:
+*Supported configurations* - The project supports the following configurations:

 - `train`/`test` on `master` with `local` connection - This configuration is used for development on a local machine.
 The development configuration files will be loaded.
 The monitoring of the progress will be used.

 - `train`/`test` on `master` with `remote` connection - This configuration is used for supervision of the training and the testing on the RCI cluster.
 The monitoring of the progress will be used.

 - `train`/`test` on `slave` with `remote` connection - This configuration will be activated on the RCI cluster when previous configuration is used.
-This configuration is used for training and testing of the model on the
+This configuration is used for training and testing of the model on the RCI cluster.
-      RCI cluster.

 - `train`/`test` on `slave` with `local` connection - This configuration is used for development on the RCI cluster.
 The development configuration files will be loaded.
 The monitoring software will not be used.

+> **Note**: These configurations are only for `main.py`.
+When running the `demo.py` script, the `action` variable is
+> used for determining, what demo should be run.

+---

 #### Monitoring